Joule Thief Efficiency

 RMS Primary Current

-This is the root mean square (RMS) current calculated over the 33 µs interval during which the switch is conducting.
-This value will be useful later when calculating losses that occur only during the on portion of the switching cycle.
+The root mean square (RMS) current calculated over the 33 µs interval during which Q1 is conducting.
+This value will be useful later when calculating resistive losses that occur only during the on portion of the switching cycle.

 Average Primary Voltage